Learn something new every day More Info... by email

 Every activity or sport requires a certain group of reflexes in order to perform the proper movements necessary to avoid injury.
 In many sports, a quick response time and an efficient, well executed response to changes in the playing field allow the athlete to excel.
 By incorporating reflex training into the workout routine, the athlete can improve skills by performing sport-specific training exercises.
 Golf, for example, requires changes in body positions with the feet remaining stationary, whereas soccer demands intricate foot work as the body is propelled forward.

 To improve reaction time and accuracy when the body is in motion reflex training in the form of obstacle courses or sprints with specific foot movements such as crisscrossing can be effective.
 Depending on the movements necessary for the activity, running with lateral propulsion, also called sidestepping can enhance abilities.
 Jumping rope is another form of reflex training that can increase reaction time.
-Different speeds, using two ropes or jumping backwards may also help boost the body’s ability to quickly adapt to change.
+Different speeds, using two ropes or jumping backward may also help boost the body’s ability to quickly adapt to change.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!